HISTORY OF THE 88TH INFANTRY DIVISION (INF DIV), THE 88TH ARMY RESERVE COMMAND

 wounded, and missing in action.
 This was one of the highest casualty rates of any Division in WWII, and is testimony to the

-Fort Snelling in January, 1968, as one of 18 ARCOMs which were organized to provide command and control to Army Reserve units.
+was formed at Fort Snelling in January, 1968, as one of 18 ARCOMs which were organized to provide command and control to Army

-The initial area of responsibility for the 88th ARCOM included Minnesota and Iowa, and this area was later expanded to include
+Reserve units.
+The initial area of responsibility for the 88th ARCOM included Minnesota and Iowa, and this area was later

 In its 2005 BRAC Recommendations,